 If you wait longer than two weeks to seek care or report your claim to your insurer, you will likely be barred from recovery.
 You’ll also need to submit a number of verified documents to your insurer in order to get paid.

-It’s best to call your insurer as soon as possible after a crash, and turn to a lawyer if you encounter any complications.
+It’s best to call your insurer as soon as possible after a crash, and turn to a personal injury lawyer if you encounter any complications.

 $10,000 Isn’t that Much – Is There Any Other Way to Receive Compensation?

 For those who are involved in minor accidents, the $10,000 PIP coverage (which is both the minimum and maximum coverage limit) may be plenty to cover medical costs associated with the injuries.
 But for those who are seriously injured, $10,000 may be a drop in the bucket in terms of what final medical bills will be.

 If a driver suffers an injury that results in the significant loss of a permanent bodily function, a serious permanent injury, significant and permanent scarring, and disfigurement, or an injury that is fatal, then filing a claim against the at-fault party for damages, including compensation for pain and suffering, is allowed.

 Do I Need a Lawyer to Pursue a PIP Claim?

 You may assume that because a PIP claim involves filing a claim with your own insurance company, to which you have always made your premium payments on time and in full, you won’t have any trouble recovering the amount that you’re owed.